Drug information provided by: IBM Micromedex

-You will be shown the body areas where this shot can be given.
-It is usually given under the skin by injection in the upper arm, upper leg or stomach.
+If you use this medicine at home, you will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
-Do not give yourself a shot near your elbow, knee, groin, lower or inner buttocks, into your navel (belly button), or into any skin where you have a mole, scar, bruise, tattoos, or burn sites .
+This will help prevent skin problems from the injections.
+Do not inject into skin areas near your elbow, knee, groin, lower or inner buttocks, into your navel (belly button), or into any skin areas where you have a mole, scar, bruise, tattoo, or burn.

-This medicine comes as a powder that must be mixed with a special liquid before using.
+This medicine comes as a powder that must be mixed with sterile water before using.
 Use only the sterile water that came with your medicine to prepare it.
 Do not shake the medicine after adding the water.
 Gently tap the vial for 10 seconds and then roll it between your hands to avoid foaming.
 Wait for the powdered medicine to completely dissolve in the water before using it.
 This may take up to 45 minutes.
-Before using the medicine, make sure the solution is clear, colorless, and without bubbles .
+Before using the medicine, make sure the solution is clear, colorless, has no bubbles or particles in it.

 It is important to take enfuvirtide as part of a combination treatment.
 Be sure to take all the medicines your doctor has prescribed for you, including enfuvirtide.